naveenvemuri9/devops-practice/README.md

 Infrastructure Provisoning from command line:
 ---------------------------------------------
 - Give the required credentials in dockerfile.
-- Build the terraform image and push to docker registry.
-- Build and push the docker image for go-app.
+- Build and push the docker images for go-app,terraform to docker registry.

 1. Provison Eks cluster
 -----------------------